30 Fun Christmas Dinner Questions to Keep Them at the Table Talking

 - Make Conversation Cards.
 Print out the free download and cut the questions into strips.

-Free Printable Dinner Conversation Card Instructions.
+Free Printable Christmas Conversation Cards.

 Grab your free download of the printable checklist in the subscribers-only library down in the footer menu.
 (The password is at the bottom of every email you get from me.)